hushmirror/SilentDragon/README.md

 # Installation

-Head over to the releases page and grab the latest installers or binary. https://github.com/MyHush/SilentDragon/releases
+Go to the releases page and grab the latest installers or binary. https://github.com/MyHush/SilentDragon/releases

 ## hushd